ThomasRoinas/Ergasia2/README.md

 __Comments__ in the code of each file is also provided for better understanding of the contents.

->[!NOTE]
->Another version of the code implemented with sockets is availiable [here](https://github.com/ThomasRoinas/server-client-sockets)

 <h2 align="center">
    Mandatory files
 </h2>